 4. Repair Expense Tax Deductions

 Repairs maintain your property in its current condition and are 100% deductible in the year paid.
+These expenses are some of the most commonly claimed rental property deductions, helping landlords reduce taxable rental income each year.
 Examples include:

 - Fixing leaky plumbing